The Missing Chevalier

 I don’t know why Ernest Courtenay didn’t make it, why his wife and children made it to England, or why Charles Albert Ridley went instead to Scotland.
-I know that his son Henry went back to Brussels until the 1930s.
+I know that Ernest’s son Henry went back to Brussels until the 1930s.
 That may have played a part in Marie Courtenay telling my grandma that Henry was from Belgium.

 My goal of my search was to find out about Marie Courtenay.
 I’ve done that and more.
 I’ve found her.
 I’ve found her ancestors.
 And I’ve found my grandmother and stayed in contact with her.
 She’s told me personal details that I would have never found by simply researching genealogy.
 She’s shared pictures that, to me, are priceless.